Find out more about Orbit Health’s AI solution for Parkinson’s disease treatment.

 Reflecting on Orbit Health’s participation in the Wild Card programme, Lee added: “Wild Card 2020 was a truly enriching experience that accelerated our understanding of how our solution fits into the market.
 We look forward to leveraging EIT Health’s support, network and influence to deliver our solution into the hands of clinicians and patients.”

-For more information on Parkinson’s assessment tools, please visit the EPDA website.
+For more information on Parkinson’s assessment tools, please visit Parkinson’s Europe website.

 Share this story

 10 breakthrough Parkinson’s therapies to watch out for

 Coffee to marijuana, the broader breakthrough picture is excitingREAD MORE